yichunzhao/spring-jpa-transaction/README.md

 Retrieved properties must have the same name in line with the counterparties defined in the entity; A DTO must provide a single constructor including all retrieved properties as  input arguments.

+Spirng transction management

+The @Transactional annotation tells Spring that a transaction is required to execute this method.
+Spring generates a proxy object that wraps the decorated object and provides the required code to manage the transaction.

+The @Transactional annotation supports a set of attributes that you can use to customize the behavior.
+The most important ones are propagation, readOnly, rollbackFor, and noRollbackFor.
+Let’s take a closer look at each of them.

+The query that used a dto projection was 40% faster than the one that selected entities.
+So, it is better to use Dto projection than entity project for read-only operations. ref. to this interesting experimence [https://thorben-janssen.com/entities-dtos-use-projection/]